 - 2 teaspoon freshly grated Parmesan per person

-- a good quality extra virgin olive oil
+- best quality extra virgin olive oil

 - 1 teaspoon salt

 In a separate pan cook the noodles in plenty salted boiling water until al dente.
 Fresh tagliolini will take no more than one minute.
 Drain and toss with one tablespoon of olive oil.
-Now quickly ladle the spinach puree into bowls, add the pasta, a sprinkle of grated Parmesan, drizzle with extra virgin olive oil and serve immediately.
+Now quickly ladle the hot spinach puree into bowls, add the pasta, a sprinkle of grated Parmesan, drizzle with extra virgin olive oil and serve immediately.